top of page

 I hold a Master of Education in Counselling Psychology from the University of Victoria and have been in private practice as a Registered Clinical Counsellor (RCC) since 2007.

 My undergraduate degree is in Child and Youth Care, also from the University of Victoria.
-With two decades of experience as a clinical counsellor providing individual, group therapy, and psychoeducation, I’ve had the privilege of working with a diverse range of clients on various challenges that life presents.
+With over two decades of experience as a clinical counsellor providing individual, group therapy, and psychoeducation, I’ve had the privilege of working with a diverse range of clients on various challenges that life presents.

 Image by Micki Findlay